Mass Rapid Transit (Singapore): Architecture and art

 Two Circle Line stations—Bras Basah and Stadium—were commissioned through the Marina Line Architectural Design Competition, which was jointly organised by the Land Transport Authority and the Singapore Institute of Architects.
 The competition did not require any prior architectural experience from competitors and is acknowledged by the industry as one of the most impartial competitions held in Singapore to date.
 The winner of both stations was WOHA.
 In 2009, "Best Transport Building" was awarded to the designers at WOHA Architects at the World Architecture Festival for their design of Bras Basah station.

 Many MRT stations have specially commissioned artworks in a wide variety of art styles and mediums, including sculptures, murals and mosaics.
 With over 300 art pieces across 80 stations, it is Singapore's largest public art programme.

 In the early stages of the MRT, artworks were seldom included; primarily consisting of a few paintings or sculptures representing the recent past of Singapore, mounted in major stations.
 The opening of the Woodlands Extension introduced bolder pieces of artwork, such as a 4,000 kg sculpture in Woodlands.
 With the opening of the North East Line in 2003, a series of artworks under a programme called "Art in Transit" were commissioned by the Land Transport Authority (LTA).
 Created by 19 local artists and integrated into the stations' interior architecture, these works aim to promote the appreciation of public art in high-traffic environments.
 The artwork for each station is designed to suit the station's identity.
-Subsequently, all stations on the North East, Circle and Downtown Lines have taken part in this programme during their construction, with additional artworks installed at stations on other MRT lines.
+Subsequently, almost all stations on the North East, Circle, Downtown and Thomson-East Coast Lines, with the exception of Sixth Avenue station, have taken part in this programme during their construction.
+Additional artworks are also donated and/or installed at stations on other MRT lines.